Skip to content

 Prevention Tips

-• Coral snakes aren't usually aggressive unless they feel threatened or are provoked.
+• Coral snakes are not usually aggressive unless they feel threatened or are provoked.
 If you come across one, leave it alone.

 • Look where you walk and look before you reach or grab something hidden.
-Turn on the lights if it's dark.
+Turn on the lights if it is dark.

 • Wear shoes when you go outdoors, as bites commonly occur in people walking barefoot.